You may have heard us throw this word around a lot: Mechanics.

 What exactly do we mean?
 Well, let’s shine some light on this.

 Mechanics refer to the ‘how’ of a movement.
 You can throw a baseball on target, but how do you do it?
 What angle does your elbow bend to?
 How much does your wrist turn over at the release?
 Which way are your hips facing when you start your forward projection?

 We look at the mechanics of the movement by breaking down how each joint acts during the flow of the movement.

-So how do we decide what “good” or “bad” mechanics are?
-There are a two major things we look for:
+So, how do we decide what “good” or “bad” mechanics are?
+There are two major things we look for:

 You’ve probably seen the picture that shows how to properly and improperly pick up a heavy object: